rohan843/cybersecurity-notes/README.md

 Often, the internal threats are accidental, such as an employee clicking on a compromized link in an email.
 Nonetheless, they may be intentional as well, such as an internal actor trying to gain unauthorized access to some data or abusing systems for personal use.

 Security teams also ensure compliance with regulations and laws that may require implementation of certain security standards.
 This prevents organizations from fines and other charges, while allowing them to satisfy their ethical obligation to protect their users.

+Security teams also maintain and improve business productivity, by establishing business continuity plans.
+This allows employees to do their jobs even in the case of an event such as a data breach.